quantabase13/pidriver/README.md

 ## pidriver

-linux kernel module that can calcute pi
+linux kernel module that can calculate pi